WayScience/phenotypic_profiling/2.ML_model/README.md

 ### C. Model Evaluation

-We evalulate the
+We use the final model and shuffled baseline model to predict the labels of the training, testing, and holdout datasets.
+These predictions are saved in [results/2.model_predictions.tsv](results/2.model_predictions.tsv) and [2.shuffled_baseline_model_predictions.tsv](results/2.shuffled_baseline_model_predictions.tsv) respectively.

+We evaluate these 6 sets of predictions with a confusion matrix to see the true/false postives and negatives (see [sklearn.metrics.confusion_matrix](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) for more details).

+We also evaluate these 6 sets of predictions with [sklearn.metrics.f1_score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html) to determine the final/shuffled baseline model's predictive performance on each subset.
+F1 score measures the models precision and recall performance for each phenotypic class.

 ### D. Model Interpretation

-After cross validation is complete, a final estimator is trained with the best parameters found during `GridSearchCV` and all of the training data.
+The final model and shuffled baseline model coefficients are loaded from [1.log_reg_model.joblib](results/1.log_reg_model.joblib) and [1.shuffled_baseline_log_reg_model.joblib](results/1.shuffled_baseline_log_reg_model.joblib) respectively.
-The coefficient matrix from this final estimator is interpreted with the following visualizations:
+These coefficients are interpreted with the following diagrams:

 - We use [seaborn.heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) to display the coefficient values for each phenotypic class/feature.
 - We use [seaborn.clustermap](https://seaborn.pydata.org/generated/seaborn.clustermap.html) to display a hierarchically-clustered heatmap of coefficient values for each phenotypic class/feature